njagwani/Docker-Jenkins-DevOps/README.md

 - Executing a bash script from Jenkins
 - Adding Parameters to your Jenkins Job
 - Creating Jenkins List Parameter with help of script
-- Adding basic logic and boolean parameters to Jenkins Job.
+- Adding basic logic and boolean parameters to Jenkins Job

 Lets navigate to Jenkins and create a job.